munaabujaber/maasu_internship_spring2025/_sources/userdoc/lessons/interns/muhamed-sjekirica/gpio.rst.txt

     -Modes: Each I/O can be configured as:
         Input: Floating, pull-up, pull-down, or analog
-        Output: Push-pull or open-drain with pull-up or pull-down Alternate function: Push-pull or open-drain with pull-up/down capability -GPIO pins can be set or reset using the GPIOx_BSRR register for efficient control -The GPIOx_LCKR register locks the configuration to prevent accidental changes -Output speed for each pin can be selected for optimized performance
+        Output: Push-pull or open-drain with pull-up or pull-down Alternate function: Push-pull or open-drain with pull-up/down capability.
+    -GPIO pins can be set or reset using the GPIOx_BSRR register for efficient control -The GPIOx_LCKR register locks the configuration to prevent accidental changes -Output speed for each pin can be selected for optimized performance